ssbc/fusion-identity-spec/README.md

 ```

 Question:
- - Can be invite a fusion identity?
+ - Can we invite a fusion identity?

 ### consent